FreifunkHochstift/ffho-packages/ffho/ffho-ath9k-blackout-workaround/ReadMe.md

 ---------

 **ath9k-workaround.blackout_wait:**
-- minimum delay to detect a possible blackout as blackout
+- minimum delay in minutes to detect a possible blackout as blackout

 **ath9k-workaround.reset_wait:**
-- minimum delay between reset
+- minimum delay in minutes between reset

 **ath9k-workaround.step_size**
 - execute the cronjob each x minutes